OwenCochell/cursepy/docs/source/basic/collection.rst

 and CAT_ID is the category ID to search under.
 We return a tuple of CurseAddon objects representing the search results.

-Users can optionally provide search object to fine tune to search operation.
+Users can optionally provide a search object to fine tune to search operation.
 You can get a search object using the 'get_search'
 method: